mckennapsean/dissertation/content/07-reflect.md

-## Crowdsourced Evaluation for Visual Narrative Flow
+## Evaluation for Visual Narrative Flow

 To study how different flow-factors of visual narrative flow affect readers' engagement, we conducted a larger scale crowdsourced study with 240 participants